 Excavated sediment will be trucked offsite to existing disposal site locations which are currently available to accept the sediment.
 Trucks will travel and place sediment at one of the primary disposal site locations, the Waste Management Facility in Azusa, the Vulcan Materials Reliance Facility in Irwindale, or the Manning Pit Sediment Placement Site (SPS) in Irwindale.
 Secondary disposal sites are the facilities in Sun Valley (Sheldon Pit, Sun Valley Fill Site, Bradley Landfill, and Boulevard Pit).
-It is estimated that the eastern disposal sites will be used from 80 to 100 percent of the time.
-Use of the Sun Valley sites is estimated to occur from 0 to 20 percent of the time.
+Over the life of the Proposed Project sediment removal phase, it is estimated that the eastern disposal sites will be used from 80 to 100 percent of the time.
+Use of the Sun Valley sites is estimated to occur from 0 to 20 percent of the time throughout the Proposed Project sediment removal phase.
 Removed vegetation and organic debris will be hauled to Scholl Canyon Landfill located in the City of Glendale.

 The trucks expected to be used for sediment transport are double dump trucks which have an estimated capacity of 16 to 20 cy of sediment.
-The trucks are anticipated to haul an estimated 7,650 cy per day.
+The trucks are anticipated to haul an estimated 7,650cy per day.
 Removal of the sediment, vegetation, trees, and organic debris is expected to require an average of 50 truck round trips per hour, with an estimated maximum of 425 truck round trips per day during excavation activities.